 As summer fades into fall and temperatures drop, animals can become susceptible to injury, illness and even death.
 It’s important that pet owners, especially new ones, are fully aware of the unique dangers that animals face in the fall and prepare for them accordingly.

-Whether you're a new pet parent or just want to be on top of your care game, we’ve got you covered on all you should plan for, including things toavoid.
+Whether you're a new pet parent or just want to be on top of your care game, at PetHub, we’ve got you covered on all you should plan for, including things to avoid to keep your pets healthy, safe and home with you.

 3. Beware of ticks.
 It’s tick season in many areas and walking, exploring and playing in the cool autumn leaves is one of the many ways your pooch could get them.
 Consider using a natural tick repellent to help protect your pet and be vigilant when grooming.

-4. Let em’ have their fur coat.
+4. Let 'em have their fur coat.
 If you shave your dog during the summer, let them start growing their coat back in the fall.
 Just like you need a fall/winter coat they’ll need theirs too, as this thick coat is their natural protection against frostbite.
+And don’t forget to never shave double coated dogs.
+Supplements like Zesty Paws Multivitamin are a great way to make sure you dog has a healthy coat!

 6. Make holiday arrangements.
 Make plans with your dog walker, pet sitter or doggy day care NOW.
-As the holidays approach, most of us get busier and possibly travel.
-Take time out to plan ahead so you can make the holidays easier on your pets, and keep them from ripping up those presents.
+As the holidays approach, most of us get busier and sometimes travel.
+Take time out to plan ahead so you can make the holidays easier on your pets and keep them from ripping up those presents.

 8. Make sure pets are blocked from exterior doors.
 Make sure your pets can’t escape through the main entrance of your home.
 This is especially important if you plan on having several guests in and out of the house this holiday season.
 It may be worth investing in a gate such as this one from Chewy or creating some kind of barrier between the door and your pet.
 Especially if you have a pet that’s prone to bolting.